How Reverse Mortgages Work Homeowners Guide

 — Maria

-Unlike a traditional forward mortgage, where the borrower must begin repaying the loan right away, homeowners do not have to repay funds received through a HECM until after the final borrower no longer lives in the home.
-There are no monthly mortgage payments required1.
-Read on for a complete Reverse Mortgage 101.
+Unlike a traditional forward mortgage, where the borrower must begin repaying the loan right away, a reverse mortgage comes due only after the final borrower no longer lives in the home.

 Watch this short video to learn more about